Kali-AI02/Data_Duo_NISR_project-/README.md

 ---

 ## 🌐 Dashboard Access
-You can view the interactive dashboard [here](https://your-dashboard-link.com)
+You can view the interactive dashboard [here](https://data-duo-nisr-project.onrender.com)

-> Replace the link above with your deployed Dash app URL.

 ---